AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Privacy Management Overview page has been updated to include information on the Thailand’s Personal Data Protection Act (PDPA) and the Brazil's Lei Geral de Proteção de Dados (LGPD).
 [Read more](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr)

-Information has been added on sub-workflows logs and behaviour in case of error.
+Information has been added on sub-workflows logs and behavior in case of error.
 [Read more](../../workflow/using/sub-workflow.md)

 Best practices have been added in the **[!UICONTROL Scheduler]** activity section.
 [Read more](../../workflow/using/scheduler.md)